ubiquiti/bulk-require/readme.markdown

 If there is an `index.js` module that exports a single function with `module.exports=`, all the sub-modules will be attached to the index reference and it will serve as the parent node at that tree level.

+You can optionally pass in a custom `require` function with `opts.require`.

 # install